upcliujie/mesa/docs/envvars.rst

    ``spill_vec4``
       force spilling of all registers in the vec4 backend (useful to debug spilling code)
-   ``submit``
+   ``stall``
+      insert stalls between each draw/dispatch commands (useful to identify a particular command hanging the machine) ``submit``
       emit batchbuffer usage statistics
    ``sync``